christian-blades-cb/modconfigobj/README.md

 # modconfigobj

-Tool for idempotent modifications to configobj files
+Tools for working with configobj files in golang